Guangzhou Airport: Transport, Services and Travel Tips

 From Terminal 1:

-- The station: Airport South on Level -1, near Gate 8.
+- Metro station: Airport South on Level -1, near Gate 8.

-- The route: Line 3 North → Jiahewanggang (change to Line 2) → Gongyuanqian
+- Route: Line 3 North → Jiahewanggang (change to Line 2) → Gongyuanqian

 - Journey time: 50-70 minutes to the city centre (Tianhe, Zhujiang New Town)